 Mount Otemanu stands at 727 meters tall.
 Unfortunately, it’s not possible to hike all the way to the peak of the volcano due to loose rocks and steep verticals.

-You can definitely hike up to the ‘shoulder’ areas of the volcano and this still provides a pretty impressive view of Bora Bora and its iconic blue lagoon.
+You can however hike up to the ‘shoulder’ areas of the volcano and this still provides a pretty impressive view of Bora Bora and its iconic blue lagoon.

-The hike starts off at a moderate intensity but gets harder the higher up you get.
 In total, it’s a 4km trail.
-The final 30 minutes of the climb is very intense so make sure you’re prepared for this.
+The final 30 minutes of the climb was very intense so make sure you’re prepared for this.

-As you get closer to the shoulder area of the mountain, you will need to heave yourself up using some ropes which have been installed on the steepest parts.
+Towards the end, you will need to heave yourself up using some ropes which have been installed on the steepest parts of the trail.

-It’s worth it though as the views at the end are breathtaking!
-You’ll get a panoramic view of the whole island including the blue lagoon, neighboring islands and the lush green vegetation.
+You’ll get a panoramic view of the whole island including the blue lagoon, the neighboring islands and the lush green vegetation.

 Do I Need a Guide?